Restaurants

 Some American fare has a place on the menu, too.
 That includes a center-cut filet and a cheeseburger topped with aged provolone, Calabrian chilies, arugula, fennel and red onions.

-“Dallas and Houston, and certainly Scottsdale, are steakhouse towns,” Robert Quick says.
+“Dallas and Houston, and certainly Scottsdale, are steakhouse towns,” Robert Quick said.
 “A lot of our most devoted clientele in Texas will claim to the world that we have the best steaks in town.”

 Even in the burger, some of the restaurant group’s obsession shines through, adds Gottlieb, Western Addition’s chief operating officer and fellow Hillstone alumnus.
 Beef gets ground in-house daily, buns are baked fresh and the provolone is sliced on site to spec.

-When diners walk into il Bracco, they’ll see both the kitchen and the bar, “so you feel that energy as soon as you come through the door,” Quick says.
+When diners walk into il Bracco, they’ll see both the kitchen and the bar, “so you feel that energy as soon as you come through the door,” Quick said.
 The bar gives way to a large dining room and an expansive patio boasting a fireplace.

 The restaurant has garnered fans in Texas.
 It’s among Dallas’ most booked spots on the reservation app OpenTable and among the Dallas Observer’s favorite Italian restaurants.
 (The Observer is a sister publication of Phoenix New Times.)

 Il Bracco also has the unique distinction of selling more Aperol than any other restaurant in north Texas.
-The Italian apertivo is used in the restaurant’s titular cocktail, a frozen riff on a greyhound, which also features vodka and fresh grapefruit.
+The Italian apertivo is used in the restaurant’s titular cocktail, a frozen riff on a greyhound, which also features gin and fresh grapefruit.

 The restaurant’s bar also boasts a taut wine list that features both domestic and Italian wines, including the country’s holy trinity of Barolo, Brunello and Barbaresco.